A Pretty Girl Milking Her Cow: Popular versions

 and featured Garland singing the song to George Murphy using some of the original Gaelic lyrics in the first chorus, which was true to the traditional air, before moving into an up-tempo swing version typical of the era.

 The song was released as the B-side of the more popular Garland song It's A Great Day for the Irish by Decca Records in 1940.
 It became a popular song for Irish-Americans during St Patrick's Day celebrations.
 It remained a popular number for Garland throughout her career, and most notably she sang it live in its original Irish language version in July 1951 at her Theatre Royal concerts in Dublin, Ireland.

 A Dublin review stated: "Remember the song she sang in "Nellie Kelly" – "The Pretty Girl Milking Her Cow."
 Judy is providing herself with the Irish version – "Cailin Deas Cruidte na mBo" while in Ireland".

 Later in 1951, she included the song in her first record-breaking appearance at New York's Palace Theatre, although this time reverting to the new version that combined both English- and Irish-language lyrics.
 The song is also featured on Garland at the Grove on Capitol Records, recorded live in 1958 at the Coconut Grove in Hollywood.
 Singers and groups including Bing Crosby, Ruby Murray, Eileen Barton, Carmel Quinn, Clannad, The Fureys, Blackthorn Ceilidh Band, Runa and The Chieftains, Altan among others, have recorded the song in either form or a combination of both.
 Duck Baker recorded a fingerstyle guitar arrangement.

-This song was cover-versioned by Japanese singer Suzuki Tsuneyoshi (Japanese: 鈴木常吉) in the title of "Memories" (Japanese: 思ひで), which was adapted as the opening theme song of Japanese TV drama Shinya Shokudō (Japanese: 深夜食堂).
+The folksinger and actor Suzuki Tsunekichi (Japanese: 鈴木常吉) used "A Pretty Girl Milking a Cow" as the basis for his song "Omoide" (Japanese: 思ひで), or "Memories," pairing the traditional melody with new lyrics that evoke nostalgia, sorrow, and the transience of life.
+"Omoide" appears on Suzuki's 2006 album "Zeigo" (Japanese: ぜいご), and an excerpt from it was used as the opening theme for the TBS/Netflix television drama Shinya Shokudō (Japanese: 深夜食堂; known in English as "Midnight Diner").